(translated by DeepL.com machine translation)

 In addition, YouTube may store various cookies on your device after you start a video.
-YouTube can use these cookies to obtain information about visitors to our website.
+YouTube can use these cookies to obtain information about visitors to this website.
 This information is used, among other things, to collect video statistics, improve usability and prevent fraud.
 The cookies remain on your device until you delete them.

 If necessary, after the start of a YouTube video, further data processing operations may be triggered over which we have no control.

-Our website uses plugins of the video portal Vimeo.
+This website uses plugins of the video portal Vimeo.
 The provider is Vimeo Inc. 555 West 18th Street, New York, New York 10011, USA.